CrowBe/movie-finder-widget/README.md

 3. Run `npm install`.

+4. Create a .env file at the root of the directory and paste your api key into it, as shown in the .env.example file, and then save it.

-4. Use the `npm start` command - explained further below - to run it locally.
+5. Use the `npm start` command - explained further below - to run it locally.

 ## Standard React Info